-NEET is one of the most coveted and anticipated exams for medical aspirants every year.
+NEET is one of the most coveted and anticipated exams for medical aspirants conducted every year.
 This exam enables students to seek admissions to medical programmes across the nation and fulfil their dreams of becoming successful medical professionals.
 But the question is how far does our intent imitate our actions?
-Not many a times.
-But for someone who wants to crack NEET, not only get through it but also manage to get a good NEET score, must work extremely hard towards it.
-This comes with dedication, discipline and laser focus.
+Not many times.
+But for someone who wants to crack NEET 2022, not only get through it, but also manage to get a good NEET score, must work extremely hard towards it.
+This comes with dedication, discipline, and laser-like focus.

 Experts suggest that students must allocate time and dedicatedly concentrate first on preparing for their board examinations.
 Once the board exams are done, they can start off with their NEET exam preparation.
-However, while preparing for board exams, since the syllabus is 80% comprising of NCERT for NEET too, you can allocate 1 hour to study for NEET while preparing for board exams.
+However, while preparing for board exams, since the syllabus, 80% comprises NCERT for NEET too, you can allocate 1-2 hours to study for NEET while preparing for board exams.

-Post board exams, one needs to allocate atleast 11-13 hours a day for NEET exam preparation.
+Post board exams, one needs to allocate at least 12-15 hours a day for NEET exam preparation.
 Following are some points around which you can prepare your NEET study planner.

 - Start your day early.
 As early as 5 am.
-At this time of the day, you are going to study those topics which require utmost attention of yours. challenging/difficult topics.
-Continue to study for 2-3 hours with a 3-minute break after every hour
+At this time of the day, you are going to study those topics which require utmost attention of yours, perhaps challenging/difficult topics.
+Continue to study for 2-3 hours with a 5-minute break after every hour

 - Take a break of an hour or so to finish your morning routine